-The Iraq Report: Corruption blamed for deadly hospital fire
+The Iraq Report: Deadly hospital fire illustrates Iraq's corruption problem

 Considering its lengthy history of misfortunes, Iraq suffered yet another tragedy on Saturday as a blaze ripped through a Baghdad hospital, killing at least 82 people and wounding dozens of others, many of whom were coronavirus patients.

 The fire prompted the government to sack and suspend a number of senior officials, yet Iraqis have levelled further allegations of corruption and mismanagement at the authorities, who they say have failed to ensure public safety over personal gain.

 As Iraq faces the worst coronavirus outbreak in the Middle East, and with summer swiftly approaching, Iraqis have also faced state-backed violence against protesters demanding a resolution to the country's endemic electricity shortages.